nipype/pydra-tutorial/notebooks/2_intro_functiontask.md

 task4a()
 ```

-This time the result should be ready right away! *pydra* uses available results and do not recompute the task.
+This time the result should be ready right away! *Pydra* uses available results and do not recompute the task.
 The wall time provided by `%%tinme` should be in milliseconds.

-*pydra* not only checks for the results in `cache_dir`, but you can provide a list of other locations that should be checked.
+*Pydra* not only checks for the results in `cache_dir`, but you can provide a list of other locations that should be checked.
 Let's create another directory that will be used as `cache_dir` and previous working directory will be used in `cache_locations`.

 ```{code-cell} ipython3
 cache_dir_tmp_new = Path(mkdtemp()) / 'task4b'